Towing A Tiny House

 Rental trucks available

 For many tiny house movers, you will likely borrow or rent a 3/4 or 1 ton truck!
-Here's what Tumbleweed staff and customers have learned, using U-Haul as an example.
+We've rented work trucks from tool rental companies.
+Home Depot, for example, does have work trucks you can rent by the hour.

-5. Be ready for really crummy gas mileage!
-Typically you may expect between 8 and 12 MPG, from a 40-gallon tank.
+Be ready for really crummy gas mileage!
+Typically you may expect between 6 and 10 MPG.
 The rig tows without swaying at high speed on the interstate, and has good control moving slowly on snow and ice.

 Tumbleweed recommends that you insure your truck and Tumbleweed home before towing it.
 You may buy RV insurance from any major carrier.
 Liability insurance for the Tumbleweed is typically carried by the tow vehicle (and please verify with your tow vehicle insurer).